robin-adit/Spring-Boot-DB-Data-Migrate/README.md

 This project has Web service calls if the programmer needs to run the jobs manually AND a scheduled job that runs every 20 seconds.
 So making changes to primary DB data gets reflected in the secondary db after the scheduled job completes.

+The job trigger is handled from parameter in properties file and logs are also generated as per the provided parameters.

 TODO :
 1. Add SQL files for DB creation and Data Population in Primary DB.